No really? What has the NHS ever done for you?

 I truly believe that every person is entitled to the same level of medical treatment

-No matter their age or how much they have paid into the system.
+No matter their age, medical condition (such as diabetes) or how much they have paid into the system.
 My partner (who, incidentally, is French) pays his National Insurance and has visited the GP a total of 4 times in the 10 years I’ve known him, but then there is me I’ve had more than my fair share from the NHS.
 Then, of course, there are our children.

 Both my sons spent time in SCBU after their births (which you can read about here and here).
 Their treatment was fantastic, the staff were amazing.
 The lengths they go to to comfort parents, making cards with footprints on, the encouragement to help with feeds and changes and bathing, even when your baby is covered in wires.